 Yes, soya is highly rich in proteins like glutamine.
-Many products like soya milk or tofu are made of soya which can be used as sources of glutamine.
+Many products like soya milk or tofu are made of soya, which can be used as a source of glutamine.

 Is it safe to intake glutamine from external sources?

 Our body requires around six grams of glutamine every day.
-Lack of glutamine in our body can cause loss of strength and stamina.
+A lack of glutamine in our body can cause a loss of strength and stamina.
 To prevent this from happening, there are foods and drinks you can add to your diet.

 Glutamine has countless benefits.
 It can keep our body fit and our digestive system clean and healthy.

-We hope that you understood the importance of glutamine and its necessity in your diet.
+We hope that you understand the importance of glutamine and its necessity in your diet.
 We would love to know your favorite source of glutamine.
 Share with us in the comment section!

 Whether you want to gain muscle sustainably, lose weight, or do both—Mirganshi is the person you reach out to!
 She has a B.Sc in Nutrition and Dietetics from Lovely Professional University (LPU) and certification from Gold’s Gym Fitness Institute (GGFI).
 She grew up and completed her schooling in Jaipur, Rajasthan back in the early 2000s.
 Currently, she helps hundreds of individuals in correcting their diets, lifestyle habits, and physical health.